 Antenna

-We were fortunate to have two Lucent 14DBi Yagi antennas to use as a reference for our own home built ones.
-These also gave us a good indication that a signal could be carried over the trial distance and terrain.
+The Lucent antenna also gave us a good indication that a signal could be carried over the trial distance and terrain, before we committed to building our own antenna..
 We concluded that as long as we had line of sight, with minimal foliage in the path, that we could transmit between any two points in the Karekare area (easily up to ~4Km we needed).
-We have built several different antennas designs and intend to trial others.
-The antennas of choice would be the slotted waveguides and the bicircles.
+That turned out to be mostly true.

 Slotted Waveguide